- GitHub Repositories – All of our code and downloads.

 I, Voyager is a free, open-source project distributed under the permissive Apache License 2.0.
 Creators who use I, Voyager in their own project may give away or sell their own work.
 There are no royalties or fees.

 Our solar system simulator runs on the free, open-source Godot Engine using (primarily) its easy-to-learn GDScript, which is similar to Python.
-The code resides in a submodule ‘ivoyager‘ that can be embedded within a new or existing Godot project.
+The simulator code resides in a Godot Editor plugin ivoyager_core that can be embedded within a new or existing Godot project.
 The parent Godot project can be built using GDScript, C# or C++.

 A final note on project structure: our large asset files (including images, models and asteroid binaries) are not Git-tracked and must be added manually.
-In a working project these reside in a project-level directory called ‘ivoyager_assets’.
-Assets can be downloaded for official releases here and for non-release development builds here.
+In a working project these reside in res://addons/ivoyager_assets (alongside ivoyager_core and ivoyager_table_importer).
+Assets can be downloaded from ivoyager_core releases here and for non-release development builds here.

 Keep reading to get started contributing to our Planetarium or building your own project!

 Whether you are a Git newbie or pro, I highly recommend GitKraken.
-It’s free for public repositories and simplifies (for me) handling our submodule in multiple projects, both public and private.
+It’s free for public repositories and simplifies (for me) handling submodules in multiple projects.
 I’m giving Git cmd-line instructions below, but each step is pretty easy to figure out using GitKraken.

-To clone the ‘planetarium’ and init submodule in one step:
+To clone the planetarium with its submodules in one step:

 git clone --recursive git://github.com/ivoyager/planetarium.git

-For the ‘template_project’, go to the GitHub repository and click the big green ‘Use this template’ button.
-This will create your new project repository in your GitHub account with the un-inited ‘ivoyager’ submodule.
-Then clone your new repository and init the submodule:
+For the project_template, follow the link to its repository and click the big green ‘Use this template’ button.
+This will create your new project repository in your GitHub account.
+Then clone your new repository with its submodules in one step:

 git clone --recursive git://github.com/<your account>/<your repository>.git

-If you clone using GitKraken, it will prompt you to init the submodule after you clone the parent project.
+(If using GitKraken, it will prompt you to init the submodules after you clone the parent project.)

 After this, you will have a project that lacks large file assets (including images, models and asteroid binaries) which are not Git-tracked.
-You will need to download the ‘ivoyager_assets’ directory separately, which you can find for the latest releases here and for non-release development builds here.
-It’s best to remove old contents of ‘ivoyager_assets’ first, then extract the .zip into directory ‘ivoyager_assets’ without version suffix.
+You will need to download the ivoyager_assets directory separately and add to your addons directory (without version suffix, so it is just res://addons/ivoyager_assets).
+Find the latest assets download with ivoyager_core releases here, or for non-release development builds, go here.

 Check our changelogs to see what Godot version we used in code development.
-There is a separate CHANGELOG.md file for ‘ivoyager’ (here) and each parent project (‘planetarium’ here; ‘project_template’ here).
-Usually, the current Godot Engine will work, but exporting (for example as a Progressive Web App) tends to be a bit more finicky.
+The main changelog of interest is for ivoyager_core here.
+(There are separate changelogs for ivoyager_table_importer and the two parent projects here, here and here.)
+Usually, the most current Godot Engine will work, but exporting (for example as a Progressive Web App) tends to be a bit more finicky.

-If you have Godot Editor and don’t want to Git for some reason, you can download a project in three parts:
+If you don’t want to Git, you can download a project in parts: